 Any new changes you make will be added to the next day’s schedule.
-No matter what, when you change the temperature by turning the ring, Nest will keep that temperature until the next scheduled temperature change - or until you change it again.
+No matter what, when you change the temperature by turning the ring, your Nest Thermostat will keep that temperature until the next scheduled temperature change - or until you change it again.

 Examples of similar changes:

-- Turn Nest to a similar temperature at about the same time on the same day two weeks in a row (such as two Mondays in a row) to learn a specific day change.
+- Turn the Nest Thermostat to a similar temperature at about the same time on the same day two weeks in a row (such as two Mondays in a row) to learn a specific day change.